Arannamoy-Mondal/Typescript/Readme.md

 <li>

-Constraints In Tpescript: Enforce any rule.
+Constraints In Typescript: Enforce any rule.

 ```ts
 {